dimembermatt/DeviceSerialCapture/README.md

 - [ ] UI stability improvements.
 - [x] Type 2, 3 packet format support.
 - [x] Option for specifying a `packet_id` `x_id` parameter.
-- [ ] Option for scatter plot vs line graphs.
+- [x] Option for scatter plot vs line graphs.
-- [ ] Option for coloring packet series.
+- [x] Option for coloring packet series.
+- [ ] Option for multiple Y series on the same graph.
 - [ ] Option for arbitrary function post processing.
 - [ ] Selector Menu for specifying a specific place to save output files.

+---
 ## Current Known Bugs
-- None at the moment.
+- Scatter plot graphs will have the label `Undefined Label` in the plot.
+This is associated with L357 in graph.py.
+Currently considering removing this or making labels hover-over or toggleable in the config file.

 ---
 ## Device Configuration File Formats